anandjoshi91/anandjoshi91.github.io/_posts/2016/2016-12-31-Into-the-Wild.md

  - 2 Days exploring Dehradoon.
  - Going half way to Mussoorie, just to have food at a restaurant having rating of 4.9/5.0 on [Zomato](https://www.zomato.com/dehradun/orchard-rajpur){:target="_blank"}.
  - Going to Rishikesh.
-Free fall from 300 feet hight - Bungee jumping.
+Free fall from 300 feet height - Bungee jumping.
 (Still can't forget how the guy butt-kicked Wagga)
  - Haridwar.
 Attended the vibrant Ganga Aarti there.
  - Checked in at a cheap hotel in Agra at 4:30 AM.
 Visited Taj Mahal after a nap.
 Got kicked out early morning,4:30 AM the next day, in this cold winter as the hotel had "24-hour check-in policy".
 Now I know why they built a mental hospital in Agra.
  - Finally back to Delhi.
 Visited the historical places and of course hogged on the street food of Chandni chowk!